 2. Gathering data

-Once you have identified the scope of your PESTEL research, you need to gather data on the political, economic, social, technological, environmental, and legal factors that can have an impact on your business.
+Once you have identified the scope of your PESTEL research, you need to gather data on these factors that can have an impact on your business.
 This data can be gathered from a variety of sources, including government reports, news articles, and industry trade publications.

 3. Analyzing the data